ev3dev/ev3dev.github.io/docs/getting-started.md

 1. Download and install Etcher from [their website](http://etcher.io).
 2. Launch Etcher after it has finished installing.

-   {% include screenshot.html source="/images/etcher/home.png" caption="Etcher home screen" width="300px" %}
+   {% include screenshot.html source="/images/etcher/home.png" caption="Etcher home screen" width="600px" %}

 3. Click the "Select image" button and browse to the folder where you downloaded an ev3dev release.
 Select the file that you downloaded.
    The release can be a `.img.zip` or `.img.xz`; whichever you have will work with Etcher.

-   {% include screenshot.html source="/images/etcher/image-selected.png" caption="Image chosen in Etcher" width="300px" %}
+   {% include screenshot.html source="/images/etcher/image-selected.png" caption="Image chosen in Etcher" width="600px" %}

 4. Plug the SD card into your PC (if your PC doesn't have a micro SD slot, you can use an adapter or external reader).
 Etcher should detect the new device and display its information under the "Select drive" step.
 Confirm that the selected drive is correct.

-   - If you have multiple removable drives available, you may need to use the "Change" button to select the proper device.
+   {% include screenshot.html source="/images/etcher/drive-selected.png" caption="Drive selected in Etcher" width="600px" %}

-   {% include screenshot.html source="/images/etcher/drive-selected.png" caption="Drive selected in Etcher" width="300px" %}
+5. If you have multiple removable drives available, you may need to use the "Change" button to select the proper device.

-5. When you are confident that you have selected the correct drive, click "Flash!" and wait for the operation to complete.
+6. When you are confident that you have selected the correct drive, click "Flash!" and wait for the operation to complete.

-   {% include screenshot.html source="/images/etcher/flash-started.png" caption="Etcher flashing the SD card" width="300px" %}
+   {% include screenshot.html source="/images/etcher/flash-started.png" caption="Etcher flashing the SD card" width="600px" %}

 <br/>